Exercise Training Intervention After Coronary Angioplasty: The ETICA Trial - ETICA Trial

 This is an extraordinarily comprehensive study.
 Not surprising, the very strong benefits attributable to formal exercise training were independent of angiographic restenosis in this group with relatively severe CAD.
 Improved lipids, smoking cessation and exercise may each contribute to improving coronary endothelial function.
 In the US, the duration of formal cardiac rehabilitation is currently 2–12 weeks.
 This study, however, suggests that 6 months of formal group exercise may increase the likelihood of a long-term commitment to all coronary prevention strategies.

 1. Belardinelli R, Paolini I, Cianci G, et al. J Am Coll Cardiol 2001;37:1891-900.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Sports and Exercise Cardiology, Lipid Metabolism, Nonstatins, Interventions and Imaging, Angiography, Nuclear Imaging, Sports & Exercise and ECG & Stress Testing, Sports & Exercise and Imaging
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Sports and Exercise Cardiology, Lipid Metabolism, Nonstatins, Interventions and Imaging, Angiography, Nuclear Imaging, Sports and Exercise and ECG and Stress Testing, Sports and Exercise and Imaging

 Keywords: Myocardial Perfusion Imaging, Follow-Up Studies, Cholesterol, LDL, Constriction, Pathologic, Angioplasty, Balloon, Coronary, Stents, Coronary Angiography, Quality of Life, Patient Readmission, Thallium, Gymnastics, Triglycerides, Diabetes Mellitus, Smoking Cessation, Exercise Test